mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step11.md

 ## Extra excercise

-Add a query to return the previous page.
+Update the seeding of the database where you add more orders to the database, create a new migration and update the database.
+Change the page size and create queries to return only a subset of the total result.

 [Next step](./Step12.md)